Countermeasure (computer)

-In computer security a countermeasure is an action, device, procedure, or technique that reduces a threat, a vulnerability, or an attack by eliminating or preventing it, by minimizing the harm it can cause, or by discovering and reporting it so that corrective action can be taken.
+In computer security a countermeasure is an action, device, procedure, or technique that reduces a threat, vulnerability, or attack, eliminating or preventing it by minimizing the harm it can cause.
+It can also include discovering and reporting vunerabilities so that corrective action can be taken.

-The definition is as IETF RFC 2828 that is the same as CNSS Instruction No. 4009 dated 26 April 2010 by Committee on National Security Systems of United States of America.
+The definition is given in IETF RFC 2828 and CNSS Instruction No. 4009 dated 26 April 2010 by the Committee on National Security Systems.

 According to the Glossary by InfosecToday, the meaning of countermeasure is: